Description

 - Under

-The latest stable version can be confirmed by going to php.net.
-Navigate to the downloads, and then find the most recent version that is marked by Current Stable Python [version_number].
+The latest stable version can be confirmed on python.org.
+Navigate to the downloads page and find the most recent version marked as Current Stable Python [version_number].

 From Azure CLIโ